kairosity/mp4-lionize/testing.md

     __PASS__

 ### David Murphy - Entrepreneurial Make-up Artist
-### *As a createive professional whose brand is focused around my personality, I want to be able to...*
+### *As a creative professional whose brand is focused around my personality, I want to be able to...*

-1. __Confidently delegate social media management, secure in the knowledge that tone and content will be in keeping with my personal brand.__
+1. __Confidently delegate social media management secure in the knowledge that tone and content will be in keeping with my personal brand.__

 - Lionize's various social media management products will fulfill this.